 and Lemieux (2001b) present an extensive study of possible causes of the decline and conclude that for women it could be explained by low returns to education and cohort size, but that for men the decline represents a fundamental trend break with no observable explanation.
-Accemoglu et al. (2012) also note this stagnation in educational attainment, and suggest that the sharpness of the change in trend by cohorts suggests it is unlikely to be caused by a sudden change in the school system, and that "other factors are thus likely to be at play."13
+Acemoglu et al. (2012) also note this stagnation in educational attainment, and suggest that the sharpness of the change in trend by cohorts suggests it is unlikely to be caused by a sudden change in the school system, and that "other factors are thus likely to be at play."13

 Panel A of Table 3 summarizes these patterns using data from the Current Population Survey Merged Outgoing Roation Groups.
-I fit models which allow for two possible trend breaks by cohort to the average years of schooling by birth cohort.14 The estimates suggest a precisely estimated, large trend break in years of schooling located at the 1947 cohort for white men and the 1949 cohort for white women.
+I fit models which allow for two possible trend breaks by cohort to the average years of schooling by birth cohort.
+The estimates suggest a precisely estimated, large trend break in years of schooling located at the 1947 cohort for white men and the 1949 cohort for white women.
 The models actually imply absolute declines in years of schooling between 1947/1949 and the early to mid-60s when a second trend break is estimated and a rebound began.
-Appendix Table 6 and Appendix Figure 4 show this is driven by trend breaks along the educational ladder: the share completing high school, a 4-year college degree, and an advanced degree all exhibit trend breaks near those for years of schooling such that prior improvement in educational attainment stops and reverses, before rebounding beginning with early-to-mid-1960s cohorts.15
+Appendix Table 4 and Appendix Figure 6 show this is driven by trend breaks along the educational ladder: the share completing high school, a 4-year college degree, and an advanced degree all exhibit trend breaks near those for years of schooling such that prior improvement in educational attainment stops and reverses, before rebounding beginning with early-to-mid-1960s cohorts.
+The support of the control of the cohort of the current population of the curr

-However, the size of the cohort slope change in mortality appears likely too large to be explained by the decline in education alone, and therefore could suggest that there was a broader decline in health and human capital for these cohorts which began before at least age 17.
-Quasiex-perimental estimates of the causal effect of schooling on mortality, based on changes in compulsory schooling laws generally suggest that a year of schooling reduces mortality by 0 to 6 percent.16 Applying even the 6 percent estimate to the trend breaks in table 3 would imply that the trend break in schooling would directly cause a trend break in log mortality of .0066 for men and .0052 for women - approximately a quarter and 19 percent respectively of my preferred estimate of trend
+However, the size of the cohort slope change in mortality appears likely too large to be explained by the decline in education alone.
+Quasiexperimental estimates of the causal effect of schooling on mortality, based on changes in compulsory schooling laws generally suggest that a year of schooling reduces mortality by 0 to 6 percent.
+Applying even the 6 percent estimate to the trend breaks in table 3 would imply that the trend break in schooling would directly cause a trend break in log mortality of .0066 for men and .0052 for women - approximately a quarter and 19 percent respectively of my preferred estimate of trend break in log mortality above.
+In a notable outlier, Buckles et al. (2016) use a different research design based on Vietnam draft avoidance in